 More cocktail bars than ever before are offering alcohol-free drinks that are as interesting as their spirited counterparts.
-Robert Simonson explores the trend in the May/June 2017 issue and talks with Julie Reiner, who has been offering creative alcohol-free mixed drinks since day one at Clover Club.
-Reiner says the key to making these drinks great is to treat the recipe like you would a traditional cocktail, always considering balance and presentation.
+Julie Reiner, who has been offering creative alcohol-free mixed drinks since day one at Clover Club, says the key to making these drinks great at home is to treat the recipe like you would a traditional cocktail, always considering balance and presentation.
 “A lot of times, people want to put a bunch of juices together and not use any citrus.
 Pineapple, orange and cranberry—that’s just a mixed juice,” she says.

 Start by looking to classic cocktail recipes for inspiration.
 At Clover Club, Reiner omits the booze from the French 75 and uses a bitter lemon soda to achieve a similar complexity in her Faux 75.
 In the Juniper & Tonic, a housemade juniper syrup lends the same botanical flavor to the booze-less gin and tonic.
 In both recipes, the soda provides much of the depth of flavor.
 “A lot of the times when I’m making alcohol-free drinks for people who like to drink, I try to use something with a bitter note, because it kind of tricks the mind into thinking there’s alcohol in it.
 Something like Fever Tree bitter lemon soda, or tonic with quinine.”